Hamilton E. Holmes

 Hamilton E. Holmes (8 July 1941 – 26 October 1995) was an American orthopedic physician.
-He and Charlayne Hunter-Gault were the first two African-American students admitted to the University of Georgia.
-Additionally, Holmes was the first African-American student to attend the Emory University School of Medicine, where he earned his M.D. degree in 1967, later becoming a professor of orthopedics and associate dean at the school.
+He and Charlayne Hunter-Gault were the first two Black American students admitted to the University of Georgia.
+Holmes was also the first Black American student to attend the Emory University School of Medicine, where he earned his M.D. degree in 1967, later becoming a professor of orthopedics and associate dean at the school.

 Early life

 Holmes was born July 8, 1941, in Atlanta, Georgia.
-His father, Alfred, was an Atlanta businessman and his mother, Isabella, was a teacher.
+His father, Alfred, was an Atlanta businessman, and his mother, Isabella, was a teacher.
 His grandfather, Hamilton Mayo Holmes, was a physician, and was one of Hamilton's influences.
 His grandfather and uncle, Oliver Wendell Holmes, helped to desegregate golf courses in Atlanta in 1955.

-In his high school years, Holmes attended Henry McNeal Turner High School, which at the time was considered one of the most prestigious high schools for African-Americans in Atlanta.
-He graduated in 1959 as valedictorian.
-He was also a member of his high school's football and basketball teams.
+In his high school years, Holmes attended Henry McNeal Turner High School, then considered one of the most prestigious high schools for Black Americans in Atlanta.
+He was a member of the football and basketball teams, and graduated in 1959 as valedictorian.

-Morehouse College and The University of Georgia
+Morehouse College and the University of Georgia

-After graduating from high school, Holmes, along with fellow Henry McNeal Turner High School graduate Charlayne Hunter, applied to the University of Georgia in the fall of 1959; however, both were denied.
-After this, Holmes enrolled at Morehouse College, while he and Hunter continued to apply to the University of Georgia every quarter.
+Holmes, along with fellow Henry McNeal Turner High School graduate Charlayne Hunter, applied to the University of Georgia in the fall of 1959; however, both were denied.
+Holmes enrolled at Morehouse College, and he and Hunter continued to apply to the University of Georgia every quarter.
 Meanwhile, Holmes sought membership and was initiated into the Alpha Rho chapter of Alpha Phi Alpha at Morehouse College.
 In January 1961, both Holmes and Hunter were admitted to UGA.

-During his time at UGA, Holmes would generally keep to himself.
-He lived off campus, and on the weekends, he would return home to Atlanta where he continued his membership with the Morehouse College chapter of Alpha Phi Alpha until 1963.
-Holmes was a member of Phi Beta Kappa fraternity and Phi Kappa Phi Honors fraternity.
+During his time at UGA, Holmes generally kept to himself.
+He lived off campus, and on the weekends, he would return home to Atlanta, where he continued his membership with the Morehouse College chapter of Alpha Phi Alpha until 1963.
+He was a member of Phi Beta Kappa fraternity and Phi Kappa Phi Honors fraternity.

-Emory University and Medical career
+Emory University and medical career

-After graduating from the University of Georgia, Holmes became the first African-American student to be accepted to the Emory University School of Medicine.
+After graduating from the University of Georgia, Holmes became the first Black American student to be accepted to the Emory University School of Medicine.
 He graduated in 1967 and began his residency at Detroit General Hospital.
-He then left in 1969 to serve as an army ranger in Germany, before returning to Emory to complete his residency.
-He eventually opened up a private practice in Atlanta, later becoming a professor and associate dean at Emory, and the medical director and head orthopedic surgeon at Grady Memorial Hospital.
+He left in 1969 to serve as an Army Ranger in Germany, before returning to Emory to complete his residency.
+He eventually opened a private practice in Atlanta, later becoming a professor and associate dean at Emory, and the medical director and head orthopedic surgeon at Grady Memorial Hospital.

 Personal life

 Holmes was married to Marilyn Vincent Holmes.
-They had two children; a son, Hamilton Jr., who is also a University of Georgia alumnus, and a daughter, Alison.
+They had two children: a son, Hamilton Jr., who is also a University of Georgia alumnus, and a daughter, Alison.

 He is a namesake of the Holmes-Hunter Academic Building on the University of Georgia campus and the university's Holmes-Hunter Lectures, and was a trustee of the University of Georgia Foundation.

 Holmes died in 1995 of heart failure in Atlanta, Georgia.